ephread/Instructions/README.md

 ⚠️ The blurring overlay is not supported in app extensions.

 #### Customizing default coach marks
-The efault coach marks provide minimum customisation options.
+The default coach marks provide minimum customisation options.

 **Available in both `CoachMarkBodyDefaultView` and `CoachMarkArrowDefaultView`:**
 - `background.innerColor: UIColor`: the background color of the coachmark.